 Not surprisingly, his musical influences include classic jazz artists such as Miles Davis, Dizzy Gillespie and Maynard Ferguson.
 He also enjoys the rock genre quite a bit.

 Kurt recently retired as an I.T. systems and support manager for the St. Louis Public Library.
-Kurt also performs with the popular bands Rockin’ Chair and the Route 66 Jazz Orchestra.
+Kurt also performs with the popular band Rockin’ Chair.

 Mirage’s Sound Engineer, Tom Blake originally started his musical career as a drummer, singer and vocal arranger.
 His training at Synergetic Audio Concepts has provided him unmatched training that has advanced his career in to producing live performances as well as work in the recording studio.
 A few of his credits include the opportunity to tour with and engineer for Bobby Carlisle (Butterfly Kisses) and Bryan Duncan.